code-architect/Code-Ark-2.0/readme.md

 ## **Configure**

+The Code-Ark 2.0 is here!!!
+I have added and removed few features from the application.
+It's now more MVC base.
+It's now suitable for any small scale to medium scale projects.

 Change the config.php to attach your database details.
 Thats the only change you have to do.
 I have an example application for learning purposes, modify it or remove it entirely, it's up to you.
 This framework follows the basic MVC-R (Model, View, Controller, Router) structure.
 And also it's very easy to understand.